AndrewGibbs/PathFinder/docs/joss_paper/paper.md

 ### Use in academic research

-In many physical models, interesting physical phenomena occur in the presence of *coalescing saddle points* (see e.g. @PathFinderPaper for a definition).
+In many physical models, interesting physical phenomena occur in the presence of *coalescing saddle points* (see, e.g., @PathFinderPaper for a definition).
 Examples include chemical reactions, rainbows, twinkling starlight, ultrasound pulses, and focusing of sunlight by rippling water [@DLMF, Section 36.14].

 Coalescing saddle points can cause steepest descent methods to break down, even in simple cases where $g(z)$ is a cubic polynomial [@HuJuLe:19].
 By design, `PathFinder` is robust for any number of coalescing saddle points.
 This is demonstrated in Figures \ref{fig:pearcey} and \ref{fig:swallowtail}, where `PathFinder` has been used to model well-known optics problems with coalescing saddle points.
 Specifically these are the *Cusp Catastrophe*
 \begin{equation}\label{cusp}